CW: Violence and Gore.

 I sated earlier how gameplay stays the same on the sane route, but the insane route randomly decides to go from a Corpse Party clone to a Ys clone halfway through.
 It is quite obvious that the sane route was developed before the insane route was and that every crazy idea for gameplay was instead implemented into the insane route.
 This starts out with Mario being attacked by vengeful spirits that will damage him in areas that were safe in the sane route.
 This results in some bullshit deaths caused because these enemies still attack you while talking to NPCs and you STILL take damage.
 You also find healing items to help you but they wouldn’t carry over if there was a chapter select.

 This is objectively poor design considering that ARC was not an action game before this point and the player could save almost anywhere.
-You also have a boss at the end that ends up being the hardest in the game even though it is also the first if you choose the insane route first.
-The two boss battles you have on the sane route are more puzzle based and play much better, and you can find an infinite use healing item that makes any future bosses much more tolerable, but the very first boss you fight you can’t do anything against other than “git gud.”
-Also it is worth mentioning that each way you can die in this dungeon has a unique scene so you still need to replay it multiple times even if you don’t die.
+You also have a boss at the end that ends up being the hardest in the game even though it is also the first.
+The two boss battles you have on the sane route are more puzzle based and play better, and you can find an infinite use healing item that makes any future bosses much more tolerable, but the very first boss you fight you can’t do anything against other than “git gud.”
+Also it is worth mentioning that each way you can die in this dungeon has a unique scene so you still need to replay it multiple times if you are going for 100%.

 What is important though, is that most of this game works very well and had a lot of passion put into it.
 I’ve said this over and over again, but the best games to me are those that put artistic passion above profitability or popularity.
 (Mario) The Music Box – ARC is a game that fits this description to me.
 I doubt there will be a third (Mario) The Music Box game and if there are plans for it then I would advise against it though.